istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

       istio: ingressgateway
 {{< /text >}}

-The client IP is retrieved from the PROXY protocol and set (or appended) in the `X-Forwarded-For` and `X-Envoy-External-Address` header.
-When PROXY protocol is used in conjunction with the `gatewayTopology` configuration, the `numTrustedProxies` and the received `X-Forwarded-For` header takes precedence in determining the trusted client addresses.
+The client IP is retrieved from the PROXY protocol by the gateway and set (or appended) in the `X-Forwarded-For` and `X-Envoy-External-Address` header.
+Note that the PROXY protocol is mutually exclusive with L7 headers like `X-Forwarded-For` and `X-Envoy-External-Address` - when PROXY protocol is used in conjunction with the `gatewayTopology` configuration, the `numTrustedProxies` and the received `X-Forwarded-For` header takes precedence in determining the trusted client addresses, and PROXY protocol client information will be ignored.

+Note that the above example only configures the Gateway to accept incoming PROXY protocol TCP traffic - See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_features/ip_transparency#proxy-protocol) for examples of how to configure Envoy itself to communicate with upstream services using PROXY protocol.